Justin9606/react-native-before-after-slider/README.md

 | `handleColor`         | `string`              | 'white'  | The color of the slider handle.                      |
 | `delimiterIcon`       | `ImageSourcePropType` | Optional | The source for the delimiter icon inside the handle. |
 | `delimiterIconStyles` | `object`              | {}       | Styles for the delimiter icon.                       |

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request to discuss any changes.

+## License

+This project is licensed under the MIT License.